Our allies and partners

 South Yorkshire Fossil Free

-During lockdown, we are meeting online via Zoom.
-We are a friendly group and welcome new members – if you are interested in joining us, or simply keeping up-to-date via our emails (not frequent we promise!) please get in touch on the email address below.
+We are a friendly group and welcome new members and we meet fortnightly at Hagglers Corner, Sheffield, S2 4DU.
+If you are interested in joining us, or simply keeping up-to-date via our emails (not frequent we promise) please get in touch on the email address below.
 And don’t forget to have a look at, and like, our Facebook page too.

 South Yorkshire’s Community Foundation